Kisan people: Kisan people in India

+According to the 2011 Census of India, the Kisan people were registered to dwell in Odisha, where the largest population was registered.
+The tribe mainly lives in northwestern Odisha, in the districts of Sundergarh, Jharsuguda and Sambalpur.

+Aside from Odisha, the Census reported populations of Kisan in West Bengal, Assam, Manipur, Arunachal Pradesh, Jharkhand, Maharashtra, and Himachal Pradesh.

 Kisan people in Nepal

 The Central Bureau of Statistics of Nepal classifies the Kisan as a subgroup within the broader social group of Terai Janajati.
 At the time of the 2011 Nepal census, 1,739 people (0.0% of the population of Nepal) were Kisan.
 The frequency of Kisan people by province was as follows: